wazuh/wazuh/README.md

 ```
 ## review_wazuh_uc.py

-Allow the operator to review and classify the alert
+Allow the operator (must be in the ossec group) to review and classify the alert
 ```
  ./wazuh-bolt-on/tools/soc/review_wazuh_uc.py